RealPatternLab/experiments_in_conversation_Michael_Levin/README.md

 ## 🔬 What This System Does

-This system processes **scientific publications (PDFs)** and **scientific videos (YouTube)** through specialized pipelines to create a comprehensive, multimodal knowledge base.
-Users can ask questions about Michael Levin's research and receive answers based on his actual publications and presentations.
+This system processes **scientific publications (PDFs)**, **scientific videos (YouTube)**, and **conversations/working meetings** through specialized pipelines to create a comprehensive, multimodal knowledge base.
+Users can ask questions about Michael Levin's research and receive answers based on his actual publications, presentations, and conversations.

 ### Key Features
-- **Dual Pipeline Architecture**: Separate processing for publications and videos
+- **Triple Pipeline Architecture**: Separate processing for publications, videos, and conversations
 - **Multimodal Content**: Text, audio, and visual content processing
 - **Semantic Chunking**: Intelligently splits documents and transcripts
 - **Vector Embeddings**: Creates FAISS indices for fast semantic search
 - **RAG Interface**: Chat with an AI that cites specific sources
-- **Source Citations**: Every response includes links to source PDFs, videos, and timestamps
+- **Source Citations**: Every response includes links to source PDFs, videos with timestamps, and conversation clips

 ## 📊 Pipeline Overview